 These birds are good-natured, gentle, and happy around kids.
-They are also trusting, love attention, being handled, and can grow quite attached to their owners.
+They are also trusting, love attention and being handled, and can grow quite attached to their owners.
 Their welcoming temperament and the fact that they are big and can’t fly makes them easy to contain.

-Brahmas’ flock is also docile, peaceful, and has low noise levels making them an excellent fit for urban dwellers and beginners.
+A flock of Brahmas is also docile, peaceful, and has low noise levels making them an excellent fit for urban dwellers and beginners.

 Appearance & Varieties